 formally called traditional family hunting and trapping grounds.
 A

-long-established territory mostly located in the northern part of
+long-established territory mostly located in the northern part of the province of Quebec.

 The Eeyou are united through their common interests, their traditional values, their culture and their Cree language.